Traveling: Should your pet stay or go?

-If you decide it's best for your pet to come along, make sure you've got the supplies to keep her comfortable and familiarize yourself with any pet-related restrictions or requirements set by airlines, destination countries or states, hotels, etc.
+If you decide it's best for your pet to come along, make sure you've got the supplies to keep them comfortable and familiarize yourself with any pet-related restrictions or requirements set by airlines, destination countries or states, hotels, etc.

 When traveling with your pet, keep a health certificate and medical records close at hand.
 A record of your pet's rabies vaccination is especially important.

 We strongly discourage having your pet travel by air in the cargo hold of a plane.
 It can be dangerous and stressful.